nhsconnect/CareConnect-API-Core/pages/explore/api_medication_medication.md

 Search parameters can be added to reflect local requirements.

-{% include note.html content="MedicationStatement and MedicationRequest resources can represent a medication, using an external reference to a Medication resource. <br> <br> If an external Medication Resource is used in a MedicationStatement or a MedicationRequest, then the READ and SEARCH Criteria SHOULD be supported." %}
+{% include note.html content="<br>MedicationStatement and MedicationRequest resources can represent a medication, using an external reference to a Medication resource. <br> <br> If an external Medication Resource is used in a MedicationStatement or a MedicationRequest, then the READ and SEARCH Criteria SHOULD be supported." %}

- - MedicationStatement and MedicationRequest resources can represent a medication, using an external reference to a Medication resource.
- - If an external Medication Resource is used in a MedicationStatement or a MedicationRequest, then the READ and SEARCH Criteria SHOULD be supported.